xamcat/xamarin-forms-ios-extension/README.md

 1. File links.

-    In some cases the Container app provides most of the functionality while the Extension needs to render a single `UIViewController`.
+    In some cases, the Container app provides most of the functionality while the Extension needs to render a single `UIViewController`.
 With few files to share, it's common to add a file link to the Extension app from the file located in the Container app.

 1. Common Xamarin.Forms project.